sofa-framework/doc/plugins/usual-plugins/sofamatrix/fillreducingordering.md

 <!-- generate_doc -->
 # FillReducingOrdering

-Reorder the degrees of freedom to reduce fill-in
+Reorder the degrees of freedom to reduce fill-in.

 ## Vec3d